mtl-123/starter-hugo-online-course/content/course/data-science/python/_index.md

 ---
-title: 📊 GitLab 私有化
+title: 📊 Python 学习区
-linkTitle: GitLab
+linkTitle: Python
-summary: 自动化技术知识点
+summary: Python学习笔记
 date: '2022-10-15'
 type: book
 tags:
   - current
 ---

 {{< figure src="featured.jpg" >}}

 {{< toc hide_on="xl" >}}

-## 你会学到什么
+## What you will learn

 - Fundamental {{<hl>}}Python programming skills{{</hl>}}
 - {{<hl>}}Statistical concepts{{</hl>}} and how to apply them in practice
 - Gain experience with the {{<hl>}}Scikit{{</hl>}}, including data visualization with {{<hl>}}Plotly{{</hl>}} and data wrangling with {{<hl>}}Pandas{{</hl>}}

-## 项目概述
+## Program overview

-对熟练数据科学从业者的需求正在迅速增长。Lorem ipsum dolor sit amet, conttetur adipisciscing精英。我是说，我是说，我是说，我是说。根据自己的口味。我是你的主人，我是你的主人。
+The demand for skilled data science practitioners is rapidly growing.
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Duis posuere tellus ac convallis placerat.
+Proin tincidunt magna sed ex sollicitudin condimentum.
+Sed ac faucibus dolor, scelerisque sollicitudin nisi.

-## 本项目课程
+## Courses in this program

 {{< list_children >}}

-## 满足你的教练
+## Meet your instructor

 {{< mention "admin" >}}

 ## FAQs

 {{< spoiler text="Are there prerequisites?" >}}
-第一门课程没有先决条件。
+There are no prerequisites for the first course.
 {{< /spoiler >}}

 {{< spoiler text="How often do the courses run?" >}}
-按照你自己的节奏，不断地。
+Continuously, at your own pace.
 {{< /spoiler >}}

 {{< cta cta_text="Begin the course" cta_link="python" >}}